robb83/DeveloperTools.QuickForms/README.md

-﻿# Simple Model Based Windows Forms Generator at Runtime
+﻿# Simple Model Based Windows Forms Dialog

 ## From this model